Updated April 13, 2020

 Match rates for first or second choices were also strong: 88% percent of kindergarteners, 95% of sixth-graders and 93% of ninth-graders were placed in one of their top two school choices.

-Eighty-three percent of our “transition-grade” students were placed in their No. 1-choice school.
+Eighty-four percent of our “transition-grade” students were placed in their No. 1-choice school.

 SchoolChoice provides all DPS students a transparent and simplified enrollment process for all of our schools.
 Families rank their school preferences on our online application during the month-long Choice window.
 This year, that window was Jan.
 15-Feb.
 18.